 Thailand to host 2018 Miss Universe pageant

-BANGKOK (AP) — Organizers of the Miss Universe beauty pageant say Thailand will host the 2018 contest.
+BANGKOK (AP) — Thailand will host the 2018 Miss Universe beauty pageant, organizers said Tuesday.

-The Miss Universe Organization said in a statement Tuesday that it has granted "sole proprietorship" to a Thai investment firm to host the Miss Universe 2018 pageant this December.
+The Miss Universe Organization said in a statement that it has granted "sole proprietorship" to a Thai investment firm to host the pageant this December.

 Thai Prime Minister Prayuth Chan-ocha welcomed the organizers' choice of Thailand.